The History of the New England Section of The American Urological Association, by Dr. Kevin Loughlin

 In 1950, pediatric urology had not yet become its own specialty.
 Max and his partners did countless MAGPI urethroplasties, ureteral reimplants, UPJ repairs, and orchidopexies.
 For large stones, many PCNs and even open avascular nephrolithotomy with intraop cooling were done.
 There weren’t really any cases that Max wouldn’t tackle, (including RCC with vena canal extension requiring bypass).
 All in all, he was an extraordinary surgeon.

 One of his most notable achievements was organizing the New Hampshire urologists to convince the state that it should grant a certificate of need to procure a mobile lithotripter.
 He then oversaw its administration and management.
 In 1986, it was the second mobile lithotripter in the United States.
-Manchester Urology went on to allow urologists from New Hampshire, Maine and Vermont to use the machine until New Hampshire Lithotripsy Inc. (NHLC) was formed by Max and Jim Conway.
+Manchester Urology went on to facilitate its use by urologists from New Hampshire, Maine and Vermont to use the machine until New Hampshire Lithotripsy Inc. (NHLC) was formed by Max and Jim Conway.
 The mobile technology was subsequently sent to various small hospitals so that patients could be treated within their own communities by their own urologists.

 As mentioned previously, Max brought urological lasers to New Hampshire.
 The Manchester group would train other urologists from far and wide in laser technology.
 Weekends were spent using a pig lab for training.
 He founded the Davison Laser Center at Elliot Hospital so that the group could afford the newest and greatest in laser technology.
-Largely due to Max's urging, lasers were used for bladder tumors (Nd-YAG), prostates, urethral strictures and for debilitation of local skin in anticipation of urethroplasty.
+Largely due to Max's urging, lasers were used for bladder tumors (Nd-YAG), prostates, urethral strictures and for depilation of local skin in anticipation of urethroplasty.
 The biggest advance, of course, was for the treatment of ureteral stones.

 Max also started the Urology Center at Elliot Hospital as a central location for urodynamics, erectile dysfunction, kidney stones and urinary incontinence.
 It became a self-contained outpatient urologic surgery center and included a large pelvic floor physical therapy program.
 It was named in his honor after his untimely death.